dahak-metagenomics/dahak/docs/readfilt_snakemake.md

 ## Build Rules

 The build rules are the rules that the end user should be calling.
-A list of available build rules in the read filtering workflow:
+A list of available build rules in the read filtering workflow is given below.

 ```
 read_filtering_pretrim_workflow